 It is not really possible to assess for CSMO without a slit lamp but presence of any haemorrhages over the macula is an important finding.

 - The gold standard for diagnosis is dilated retinal photography with accompanying ophthalmoscopy if the retinal photographs are of inadequate quality (eg, cataract clouding view).
-If DR is present, it is classified as above.
+If diabetic retinopathy is present, it is classified as above.

 - Further investigation such as optical coherence tomography (a sort of visual biopsy obtained in a similar fashion to an ultrasound scan but using light waves) or fluorescein angiography may be required to refine the diagnosis further and to guide management.